dylanhzuniga/CIS530Project/README.md

 The scores for the baseline from dev data is:  F1 - 0.489, Precision - 0.692, Recall - 0.378.
 The scores for the baseline from test data is:  F1 - 0.546, Precision - 0.643, Recall - 0.474.

+#	Extension One #
+For our first extension, we engineered new features and ran feature ablation.
+The table of the various features, and their metric scores can be found in the presentation (page 9).

 # Extension Two #
 We implemented an ensemble of various classifiers.
 Each classifier gives a binary ouput, and we take the mean of all the outputs.
 If the mean was above a certain threshold, we output a positive label.
 Otherwise, we hace a negative.

 For the development of this extension, we used the 18 published baseline features.
-The scores for the baseline from dev data is:  F1 - 0.505, Precision - 0.765, Recall - 0.377.
-The scores for the baseline from test data is:  F1 - 0.603, Precision - 0.708, Recall - 0.526.
+The scores for this model from dev data is:  F1 - 0.505, Precision - 0.765, Recall - 0.377.
+The scores for this model from test data is:  F1 - 0.603, Precision - 0.708, Recall - 0.526.

+After completing extension one, we decided that the best features to use is the stem ones.
+We used this for this model.
+The scores for this model from dev data is:  F1 - 0.516, Precision - 0.757, Recall - 0.392.
+The scores for this model from test data is:  F1 - 0.617, Precision - 0.706, Recall - 0.549.
+As its evident, we improved F1 and recall using these features.

 # Extension Three #
 We implemented a simple feed forward neural network as our third extension.
 The architecture is summarized below